 Having laid extensive groundwork for the Bible's covenants, John Ritenbaugh begins to explore the first of these, the Edenic Covenant.
-Universal in scope, this covenant introduces God to mankind as his Creator and establishes the rules by which human beings are to relate to Him and to the earth and its human and non-human inhabitants.
-It is simultaneously a covenant of blessing and responsibility.
+Universal in scope, this covenant introduces God to mankind as his Creator and establishes the rules by which human being. . .

 Even though Christians have been called to follow Christ, their journey to the Kingdom of God is preparation for leadership under Him.
 John Ritenbaugh explains that the covenants play a key role in this godly preparation.
 They not only show us what God req. . .

 John Ritenbaugh maintains that becoming equipped for leadership requires that we discipline ourselves in following God's way of life, allowing the mind of Jesus Christ to be in us in order to please and glorify God.
 As we are imprinted with the character o. . .

 Despite its harshness, God's decision to destroy the earth and humankind by a flood was ultimately an act of great love for His creation.
 By it, He intervened to derail the degradation of human morality before it became permanently set in man's nature.
 Joh. . .